2kuba1/ScriptShoesApi/README.md

 Monolith + CQRS api which has basic e-commerce shop features.

-The project was created to practice your skills in ASP.NET Core.
+The project was created to practice my skills in ASP.NET Core.

 ## Technologies